Partitions are used on Swan to distinguish different

 guest partition can be used by users and groups that do not own

-dedicated resources on Crane or Rhino.
+dedicated resources on Swan.
 Jobs running in the

 will run on the owned resources with Intel OPA interconnect.
 The jobs

 are preempted when the resources are needed by the resource owners and